santoshpalla27/mern-employee-docker-compose/README.md

     proxy_pass http://backend-service:5050/; # for rewrite and call on http://backend-service:5050/
 }

+location /api/ # this should match with the starting call of api in the frontend   {
+    proxy_pass http://backend-service:5050/; # for rewrite and call on http://backend-service:5050/
+}

 backend code
  app.get('/api/mysql/users', async (req, res) => {
     try {